Cairi-S/tom-poulson/README.md

 - Change the screen size to mobile device to verify that the navigation bar is responsive and switches from inline menu to burger icon dropdown menu at the appropriate breakpoint.
 - Hover over each menu item in the navigation bar to check that the text and background color invert.
 - Check that the appropriate menu item is underlined to show the active page (in this instance 'Home').
-- Click on the logo in the navigation bar and verify that it links to the home page.
+- Click on the logo in the navigation bar and verify that it links to the Home page.

 *Hero image*